bergercookie/syncall/docs/readme-tw-caldav.md

 ## Future Work

-- [ ] See if we can handle TW "waiting" tasks a little better (possibly by setting the caldav `start` field to when the wait expires)
+- [ ] See if we can handle TW "waiting" tasks a little better (possibly by setting the CalDAV `start` field to when the wait expires)
-- [ ] Consider how to refactor out extra steps in conversion, and just store caldav items in their vTodo formats (though this will make test files much uglier)
+- [ ] Consider how to refactor out extra steps in conversion, and just store CalDAV items in their vTodo formats (though this will make test files much uglier)

 ## See also